GRAVITY Instrument Description

 The primary unit of GRAVITY is the Beam Combining Instrument (BCI) that performs the acquisition process and provides the interferometric fringes.
 The GRAVITY BCI is cryogenically cooled and physically located in the VLT-I laboratory.
 Within the BCI cryostat, a field is separated and two stars find their way into either the science channel or the fringe-tracking channel.
 The GRAVITY fringe-tracker (FT) forms an integral part of the observational approach, i.e. GRAVITY science observations are always done with active fringe-tracking.
 The FT fringe position is analysed at a frequency of approximately a kHz in order to correct for the atmospheric and instrumental piston (i.e. a residual optical path difference between beams) by modulating piezo mounted mirrors within the instrument.
 The FT star thus allows longer detector integration times in the science channel (SC, up to 60 seconds) without compromising the contrast of the fringe pattern.

 In single-field on-axis mode, the FT channel and SC channel receive light from the same star which is split 50%-50% by a beam splitter.
 In dual-field mode, the fringes of one star are formed in the science channel, and those of the other star in the fringe tracker channel.
-The two astronomical sources can have an angular separation up to 2'' when observing with the UTs, or 4'' with the ATs.
-For separations up to 0.6'' and 2.7'' on the UTs and ATs, respectively, the light can be split using the beam splitter so that only 50% of the light from each source are injected into the FT and SC channels ("dual-field on-axis").
-For separations larger than 0.27" (UTs) and 1.17" (ATs), a roof-top mirror can be used and 100% of the light of the FT and SC objects reach the respective fibres ("dual-field off-axis").
-Starting with P110 GRAVITY "dual-field wide" mode is offered.
-This mode allows fringe tracking from a target that is up to 30” away from the science target by using the VLTI Star Separators to separate the beams.
-GRAVITY "dual-field wide" only provides relative measures (differential visibilities, and phases, and phase closures), no absolute visibilities.
+The two astronomical sources can have an angular separation up to 30''.
+For separations up to 0.6'' and 2.7'' on the UTs and ATs, respectively, the light can be split using the beam splitter so that only 50% of the light from each source are injected into the FT and SC channels ("dual-field on-axis"), respectively.
+For separations between 0.27" and 2.0" (UTs) or 1.17" and 4.0" (ATs), a roof-top mirror can be used and 100% of the light of the FT and SC objects reach the respective fibres ("dual-field off-axis").
+For larger separations between the FT and SC objects of up to 30", the VLTI Star Separators are used to separate the beams for the two stars.
+This GRAVITY "dual-field wide" mode only provides relative measures (differential visibilities, and phases, and phase closures), no absolute visibilities.

 GRAVITY delivers spectrally dispersed interference fringes that allow stellar interferometry.
 The FT spectrometer always operates at low spectral resolution (R ∼ 22).
 Taking advantage of the longer integration times, the science channel records the entire K-band at each of the three implemented spectral resolutions of R ∼ 22, 500 and 4000.
 The fringes give access to interferometric quantities such as absolute and differential visibility, spectral differential phase and closure phase.
 These quantities provide information of physical phenomena at a spatial resolution that can reach 2 mas (depending on the VLT-I baseline), as well as time-resolved differential astrometry at the exquisite accuracy of a few tens of μas.